-Shipstad (Richard) Collection, 1938–1987 (1 ft., 5 in.).
+Shipstad (Robert) Collection, 1938–1987 (1 ft., 5 in.).
 The collection consists of programs, photographs, media promotion kits, costume design illustrations and a scrapbook documenting Shipstad's work with Shipstad and Johnson's Ice Follies, Holiday on Ice, the Ice Capades and Sesame Street on Ice shows.

 Sidney (Jack) Family Papers, 1910–1983 (4 ft., 6 in.).
 Financial documentation, correspondence, creative works, printed material, photographs, film, broadsides, newspaper clippings and scrapbooks document the lives of Jack Sidney, Sr., his wife Irene Sarli, and their son Jack, Jr. The bulk of the collection documents the management by Jack Sidney, Jr., of family touring shows such as Disney on Parade and the Ice Capades.

 Skinner (Denzil) Collection, 1979–1987 (3 in.).
 Correspondence, legal documentation, financial documentation, and newspaper clippings all document the career of Denzil Skinner, owner of the Facility Management Group, Inc. and manager of the Louisiana Superdome.